'xegpu' Dialect

 TensorDesc describing regions of interested data.

-TensorDesc is a type designed to describe regions of the interested data as well as some features that are unique to Intel hardware.
-Different with the builtin tensor type in MLIR, it essentially only contains the meta data, and doesn’t hold the data by itself.
-It is designed to mainly support 2D block load/store and DPAS (matrix multiplication instruction) on Intel GPU.
+TensorDesc is a type designed to describe regions of interest in data, as well as some features unique to Intel hardware.
+Unlike the built-in tensor type in MLIR, it essentially contains only metadata and does not hold the data itself.
+It is primarily designed to support 2D block load/store and DPAS (matrix multiplication instruction) on Intel GPUs.
 It encodes the following information:

-- shape: the sizes/shape of the intereted data block, e.g., 8x16 means 8 rows and each row contains 16 contiguous data element.
-The rows could be either contiguous or not, depends on whether the encoding attribute is set or not.
+shape: the sizes/shape of the interested data block, e.g., 8x16 means 8 rows and each row contains 16 contiguous data element.
+The rows could be either contiguous or not, depends on the encoding attribute.
+If the encoding is a BlockTensorDescAttr, rows are contiguous.
+If the encoding is a ScatterTensorDescAttr, rows are not necessary to be contiguous.
+If encoding is not set, it is considered as a default BlockTensorDescAttr.

 Syntax: